Kythadrin/magebit/README.md

   3. Change project config.
 In *[database config file](https://github.com/Kythadrin/magebit/blob/79372f8631c03dc3df90832c38f85f3d8008f65f/conf/Database.php#L5)* set database connection information(*set hostname, username, password and database name*).
   4. Start server
   5. Open browser and write in the address bar data to connect.
 For OpenServer it is folder name of project, for others it is usually: *localhost*.
-   5.1.
-For enter on main page needed write in the address bar domain name.
+    1. For enter on main page needed write in the address bar domain name.
 For example: *http://magebit/* or *localhost*.
-   5.2.
-For adminsitrator page needed enter domain-name/admin.
+    2. For adminsitrator page needed enter domain-name/admin.
 For example: *http://magebit/admin* or *localhost/admin*.

-1. Item1
-  1.1.
-SubItemA
-  1.2.
-SubItemB